ReMatching Dynamic Reconstruction Flow: Method

 where usually $d=3$ or $d=2$.
 A velocity field defines a time-dependent deformation in space $\phi_t: \Real^d \rightarrow \Real^d$, also known as a \emph{flow}, via an Ordinary Differential Equation (ODE):

 Flow-based deformations are an ubiquitous modeling tool \citep{rezende2015variational,chen2018neural} that has been extensively used in various dynamic reconstruction tasks \citep{niemeyer2019occupancy,du2021neural}.
 In a dynamic reconstruction model, a flow deformation can be incorporated by defining a time-dependent function $\psi_t: \Real^d \rightarrow \Real$ as a push-forward of some reference function $\psi_0$, \ie, $\psi_t = \phi_{t*}\psi_0$.
-One key advantage of flow-based deformations is that they enable simple parametrizations for the velocity field, in turn facilitating the integration of priors into the model.
-For example, restricting $\phi_t$ to be volume-preserving can be achieved by imposing the condition $\Div(v) = 0$ \citep{eisenberger2019divergence}.
+A key advantage of a flow-based deformation model is that \rev{its generating velocity field often admits simple characterizations,} facilitating the integration of priors into the model.
+For example, restricting $\phi_t$ to be volume-preserving can be achieved by imposing the constraint $\Div(v) = 0$ \citep{eisenberger2019divergence}.

 However, recovering $\psi_t$ values in the case $\psi_t = \phi_{t*}\psi_0$ is not explicit.
 Typically, this is achieved by solving the continuity equation \footnote{Assuming $\psi_t$ obeys a conservation law, where $v$ continuously deforms $\psi_t$.}